 What is an Ethogram?
 An ethogram is a list or catalogue of behaviors that are being studied in animal behavior research, or ethology.

-Alexandra McInturf studies the relationship between foraging and movement in elasmobranch predators (sharks and rays), emphasizing its relevance to conservation.
+Alexandra McInturf studies the effect of environmental factors on movement in elasmobranch predators (sharks, skates and rays), emphasizing its relevance to conservation.
 As a graduate student in Animal Behavior at UC Davis, her research focuses on using acoustic biotelemetry to track basking shark and flapper skate movement in the Republic of Ireland and the United Kingdom.